 A suite of electronic artwork and online resources has been emailed to all primary schools to use in their newsletters, Facebook page, skoolbag apps and websites.

-- Parking Safely Around Schools brochures a variety of leaflets with easy reference to parking signs, their restrictions and the associated fines when caught parking illegally.
+- Parking Safely Around Schools brochure (pdf.
+5MB) is an easy reference to parking signs, their restrictions and the associated fines when caught parking illegally.

 - Road Safety Tips and Facts sheets with important road safety messages under six categories – General road safety messages, Passengers, Pedestrians, Rider, Driveways and car parks, Parking signs and rules.